MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Add data sources

 You can attach or import data sources into Customer Insights.
+Select one of the following links to add data sources.

 **Attach a data source**